EWI Article: Blaming Market Manipulation is an Obstacle to Success

 Bob Prechter is a smart man no doubt about, but he has grossly under estimated todays markets and the liquidity that is present.
 There is just too much money in the world that is going to go somewhere.
 It's a bit different from 1987 and 2001 when you could not buy ETF's and be globally invested.
 Markets are extremely manipulated by the fed and many other factors, this is the main reason EWI forecasting is null and void.
 Social mood will not change unless there is a fear/negative catlyst greater than what we just experienced.
 Traders are not afraid of deflation or anything else.

 Thank you for sharing!
 I'm not a subscriber to the Financial Forecast or any of the prediction services, though I stay generally aware of the gist of their counts.
-I'm an affiliate of the Club EWI side which features more educational products and articles as a separate part of EWI than the forecasting side (though of course they are services from the same company).
+I'm an affiliate of the Club EWI side which features more educational products and articles as a separate part of EWI than the forecasting side, which I have stated in prior comments that I do not agree.

 As an affiliate, I stay towards the educational content and the "Club EWI" articles and information (such as general trading tips, psychology, sentiment, basic Elliott Wave information, etc).

 I probably should do a post to clarify the distinction between the forecasting side of EWI, the international forecasting portion, and the educational portion (including webinars, courses, books, and premium/free articles).
-I support the education they do on the wave principle and trading tips/strategies.
+I support the education.

 I have not promoted EWI in the last few months, and chose to link to this article because I was going to address the topic of market manipulation (a popular topic currently!) at some point, and found this article already did that with an educational slant.